tendermint/fundraising/x/fundraising/spec/02_state.md

 type BaseAuction struct {
-	Id                    uint64            // id of the auction Type                  AuctionType       // the auction type; currently FixedPrice and English are supported AllowedBidders        []AllowedBidder   // the bidders who are allowed to bid Auctioneer            string            // the owner of the auction SellingReserveAddress string            // the reserve account to collect selling coins from the auctioneer PayingReserveAddress  string            // the reserve account to collect paying coins from the bidders
+	Id                    uint64            // id of the auction Type                  AuctionType       // the auction type; currently FixedPrice and English are supported Auctioneer            string            // the owner of the auction SellingReserveAddress string            // the reserve account to collect selling coins from the auctioneer PayingReserveAddress  string            // the reserve account to collect paying coins from the bidders